 Now if it’s a good program with good value, I have no problem with that, but typically, its usually the bad programs I encounter that run these operations, so naturally, when I see a webinar playing out nowadays, I’m already expecting it to be a bad one.

 There are some exceptions of webinars (again, in the make money online field) I’ve found that offered great value, despite using hype to sell their product.
 For example:

 And that’s it.

-Out of all the make money online webinars I’ve run across promoting make money online programs, that is the only time I’ve run across a good one that I would trust my money with.
+Out of all the make money online webinars I’ve run across promoting make money online programs, that is the only time I’ve run across good ones that I would trust my money with.

 But here’s one that’s even better (no webinar included):

 Back to the topic: Most webinars are just sales pages (scams) and to spot them: